 I am an Assistant Professor of Mathematics at UConn.
 I study the geometry of sets and measures using a mixture of geometric measure theory, harmonic analysis and quasiconformal analysis.

 In Spring 2017, the Analysis and Probability Seminar meets Fridays at 1:30pm.
 This is a research seminar featuring speakers from around the world.
 Organized by Vasileios Chousionis and Oleksii Mostovyi.

 In Spring 2017, we are also continuing the Analysis Learning Seminar.
-Meeting time will be announced shortly.
+Meeting time for Spring 2017 is Fridays 3:30-4:30.
 This seminar will feature mini-courses by UConn postdocs and hour-long talks by UConn graduate students.
 All graduate students and advanced math majors who are interested in analysis are welcome to attend!

 Geometric Aspects of Harmonic Analysis: AMS Special Session at the Fall Eastern Sectional Meeting in Brunswick, Maine, September 24 and 25, 2016.